kstenschke/doShell/README.md

 doShell
 =======

-Shell wrapper/macro language for rapid automation scripting on linux/macOS
+Shell wrapper/macro language for rapid automation scripting on Linux and Mac OS

 ## Table of Contents